Fenbendazole Dosing for Cancer Patients: A Guide to Safe Use and Monitoring

 Is Fenbendazole Safe for Humans?

-Fenbendazole has not received approval from the Food and Drug Administration (FDA).
-However, many cancer patients report positive effects from taking the medication and following the Fenbendazole protocol to treat cancer.
+While Fenbendazole has not received approval from the Food and Drug Administration (FDA), some cancer patients report positive effects from taking the medication and following the Fenbendazole protocol to treat cancer.
+However, these reports are anecdotal and cannot be used to establish safety or efficacy in cancer treatment.

 For those exploring the fenbendazole protocol, it’s important to carefully consider dosage based on reported practices, while also consulting a healthcare provider to monitor safety.